simianAstronaut/pi-hole-visualizer/README.md

 Specify interval time in minutes.
 Defaults to one hour.

 `-c {basic, traffic, ads}, --color {basic, traffic, ads}`
-Specify 'basic' to generate bar charts in the default red color, 'traffic' to color code based on level of DNS queries, or 'ads' to color code by ad block percentage.
+Enter 'basic' to generate bar charts in the default red color, 'traffic' to color code based on level of DNS queries, or 'ads' to color code by ad block percentage.

 `-a ADDRESS, --address ADDRESS`
 Specify address of DNS server, defaults to localhost.